sophieli-econ/sophieli-econ.github.io/research.markdown

 <details>
   <summary>Summary</summary>

-This paper examines the effect of a woman-friendly occupation by exploring a unique historical setting -- the postmaster occupation during the early 20th-century United States, which had many woman-friendly features unprecedented in its time.
-With regression discontinuity and diff-in-diff designs, I find that although a woman-friendly occuption attracted many qualified women into the labor force, it offered few long-term benefits to women's future employment.
+This paper examines the effect of a woman-friendly occupation by exploring a unique historical setting -- the postmaster occupation during the early 20th-century United States.
+With regression discontinuity and difference-in-difference designs, I find that although a woman-friendly occupation could attract many qualified women into the labor force temporarily, it might offer very few long-term benefits to women's future employment.

 </details>